Bus-Army-Dude/officalbusarmydude/README.md

 - **v1.13.0**: added the toggle button focus outline, also enhancements.
 - **v1.12.0**: added a merch store page.
 - **v1.11.0**: added a settings page for dark mode and light mode, font adjustments, and reset to factory settings.
-- **v1.10.1**: added a current day highlight and also enhanced the event module and enhanced the theme.
+- **v1.10.1**: added a current day highlight and also enhanced the event module, and enhanced the theme.
 - **v1.10.0**: added a faq section, added an event calendar, and bug fixes.
-- **v1.9.0**: added tiktok creator shoutouts, added a tech information section, added disabilites, version information, and legal and copyright notice.
+- **v1.9.0**: added TikTok creator shoutouts, added a tech information section, added disabilities, version information, and legal and copyright notice.
-- **v1.8.0**: added rednote same format as youtube and instagram, and General Enhancements.
+- **v1.8.0**: added rednote same format as YouTube and Instagram, and General Enhancements.
-- **v1.7.0**: Security enhancements such as preventing media saving and also text copying.
+- **v1.7.0**: Security enhancements such as preventing media saving and text copying.
-- **v1.6.0**: Bug fixes and added instagram and youtube creator shoutouts and last updated stamps.
+- **v1.6.0**: Bug fixes and added Instagram and YouTube creator shoutouts and last updated stamps.
 - **v1.5.0**: Bug fixes and improvements.

 ---